CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's implement the behavior of our new Pomodoro timer toolbar and its actions.
-Because this involves the relationship between our plugin widgets and other areas of Spyder, we'll do this in the ``container.py`` file.
+Because this involves the relationship between our plugin widgets, we'll do this in the ``container.py`` file.
-These changes won't specify the internal behavior of our plugin; that's already handled by our widgets in ``widget.py``.

 :ref:`As we did <tutorial-building-widgets-py>` with the ``PomodoroTimerStatus`` class, we will use `QtAwesome`_ icons for our actions.
-We also use the ``QToolButton`` class to for the buttons added to our toolbar.
+We also use the ``QToolButton`` class for the buttons added to our toolbar.
 We'll first need to add these as third party imports (above the Spyder section):

 .. code-block:: python